zilongshanren/programmers-guide/outline.md

     * Scroll.
     * Layout.

-8. Other Node Types
+7. Other Node Types
     * TMX.
     * Particle.
     * Parallax.
-    * Video.

-9. Event Dispatcher
+8. Event Dispatcher
     * What is the EventDispatch mechanism?
         * Responds to user events.
         * The basics: